pharzan/django_sms_login/README.md

-# Django password less login (four digit SMS verification code)
+# Django password less login
-### An API based Django dashboard login with no password
+### An API based Django dashboard login with no password and a four digit SMS verification

 This repository is an implementation of an API used to generate a four digit which can be sent to the user via SMS for authentication.